google-gemini/example-chat-app/README.md

 ###### Running the Application
 1. Navigate to the app directory, `server-go` (i.e. where main.go is located).
-2. Run the application using the following command:
+2. Run the application using the following command.
 ```
 GOOGLE_API_KEY=<your_api_key> go run .
 ```